jd-boyd/carmine/README.md

 `uv venv -p python3.12 venv`

+ffmpeg is needed:

+`brew install ffmpeg` on macOS

 If you don't have that version of python, the above command will get it for you while making the virtual environment.

 `venv\Scripts\activate`